Mind the Science: Reception

 Psychologist Cassandra L. Boness writing for Skeptical Inquirer states that Mind the Science "is a critically important contribution to the literature on pseudoscience" and "artfully achieves the aim of his book: to 'educate and embolden' people to make informed decisions about their mental health by providing the tools needed to avoid harmful misinformation."
 Boness writes that Stea focuses on the harm created by the wellness industry and that she appeached that he used many examples, some personal experiences to educate readers.
+The Library Journal agreed, noting that the book was "rooted in science but written in accessible language, this highly informative book is an enlightening resource about mental-health misinformation and pseudoscience."

+In a Book Club series on the Catalyst that profiles good reads that challenge stereotypes and stigmas, Fateema Sayani notes that "Stea demystifies the concept of science overall, noting that it’s something to regard as a tool or process and not something to believe in."

 Clinical Assistant Professor of Psychiatry at Case Western Reserve University, Awais Aftab reviewing Mind the Science for Psychiatric Times writes that, "Stea's writing style is engaging, marked by empathy and humor, and he makes complex concepts digestible.
 The book provides practical, relatable scenarios that illustrate the dangers of pseudoscience."

 The Science Writers and Communicators of Canada designated this work for their 2024 Book Award in the General category.